 Health Care Card

-The Health Care Card is automatically issued to people receiving a social Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. allowance or benefit, to those receiving the maximum rate of FTB(A) paid by instalments, to some NDIS recipients, and to those receiving the Carer Allowance for a child with a disability.
+The Health Care Card is automatically issued to people receiving a social security allowance or benefit, to those receiving the maximum rate of Family Tax Benefit Part A (FTB(A)) paid by instalments, to some NDIS recipients, and to those receiving the Carer Allowance for a child with a disability.

 Parents who have a child with a disability who do not receive the Carer Allowance may be issued with a Health Care Card subject to less stringent disability related criteria.